 Identity access management, IAM, is how a user can control permissions to read and/or modify resources in their cloud accounts.
 When Opta runs, it uses your currently configured credentials for your role/user of your cloud provider to read your state, and update/create resources as needed.
-Due to the large amount and variety of resources opta is responsible for, we recommend folks to use a role/user with account admin privileges for Opta, but we hope to begin providing more specific policies in the future.
+Due to the large amount and variety of resources opta is responsible for, we recommend folks to use a role/user with account admin privileges for Opta, but we have plans to provide more specific policies in the future.
 Furthermore, the k8s cluster needs authentication and authorization to read and write resources to itself, which is tied to the cloud provider’s IAM.
 Below, we go over the specifics for the setup for each cloud.

 When creating a new AWS account, there are two routes you can go by

 - Create and link accounts with AWS Organizations and then use AWS SSO (yes, there are other SSO options, but we won’t cover those).